seansfkelley/seansfkelley.github.io/_posts/2025-11-04-code-style.md

 ## Examples of Extraneous Comments

-Common instance of unjustifiable comments are those that:
+Common occurences of unjustifiable comments are those that:

 - explain an inline constant
   - Instead, hoist it to a SHOUTING_CASE value, and if it still needs explanation, then consider a comment.